LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 Decimal Literals
 ================

-A decimal is a fractional number.
-Decimal numbers contain a decimal point and thus they are called "decimals".
+A :dfn:`decimal` is a fractional number.
+Decimal numbers contain a decimal point and therefore are called "decimals".
 Lasso supports 64-bit decimals.
 This gives Lasso's decimal numbers a range from approximately negative to positive 2x10^300 and with precision down to 2x10^-300.
 A decimal literal begins with an optional "-" or "+" followed by zero or more digits, a decimal point, one or more additional digits, and ending with an optional exponent.
-A decimal exponent begins with an upper or lower case "E", followed by an optional "-" or "+" followed by one or more digits.
+A decimal exponent begins with an upper or lowercase "E", followed by an optional "-" or "+" followed by one or more digits.
 Lasso also supports decimal literals for "NaN" (not a number) as well and positive and negative "infinity".
 Note that case is irrelevant when using the "NaN" and "infinity" literals.
 Various examples of